mfulghieri/mfmcmc/README.md

       guess: the initial guess for your parameter
         This should match the size of A, and make sure to align the order of the values with that of A.

+  Outputs:

+     mfmcmc: object with several properties
+      mfmcmc.theta is the Markov Chain, where each row is the